Vinny Testaverde: Carolina Panthers

-On November 18, 2007, Testaverde and the Panthers played at Lambeau Field against Brett Favre and the Green Bay Packers for their Week 11 matchup.
-With Testaverde at 44 years of age and Favre at 38 years of age, this was the oldest starting quarterback duo in any game in NFL history.
+On November 18, Testaverde and the Panthers played at Lambeau Field against Brett Favre and the Green Bay Packers for their Week 11 matchup.
+With Testaverde at 44 years old and Favre at 38 years old, this was the oldest starting quarterback duo in any game in NFL history.
 The "Senior Bowl", as it was nicknamed in the media, was won by the Packers 31–17.

-On December 2, 2007, Testaverde became the second-oldest starting quarterback in NFL history at 44 years and 19 days old.
+On December 2, Testaverde became the second-oldest starting quarterback in NFL history at 44 years and 19 days old.
 He threw two touchdown passes against the San Francisco 49ers in the Panthers' win, breaking his own record for the oldest starter to win an NFL game.
 During this game, Testaverde and Dante Rosario became the passer/receiver duo with the largest age gap between them (20 years, 346 days) to connect for a touchdown.

-Testaverde announced his plans for retirement on December 29, 2007, which would take effect after the final game of the season against the Tampa Bay Buccaneers on December 30.
+Testaverde announced his plans for retirement on December 29, which would take effect after the final game of the season against the Tampa Bay Buccaneers on December 30.

-Panthers head coach John Fox sent him into the game to take the final kneel-down snap in a game which the Panthers won 31–23 over the Tampa Bay Buccaneers, expectantly bringing to an end to the 44-year-old's 21-year NFL career at the same city he was originally drafted.
-By the start of 2008, he made it official by announcing his retirement from professional football in January.
-He, therefore, first became eligible for induction into the Pro Football Hall of Fame in 2013.
+Panthers head coach John Fox sent him into the game to take the final kneel-down snap in a game which the Panthers won 31–23, expectantly bringing to an end to the 44-year-old's 21-year NFL career at the same city he was originally drafted.
+He officially announced his retirement from professional football in January 2008.

 Legacy

-Testaverde has thrown for more yards and touchdowns in the NFL than any other eligible quarterback who is not in the Hall of Fame.
 Despite his long career and overall statistical achievements, Testaverde only had moderate success in terms of wins and losses.
-During the regular season as a starter, he led his teams to 90 wins and 123 losses (with one tie).
+During the regular season as a starter, he led his teams to 90 wins, 123 losses, and one tie.
 He led his team to the postseason on three occasions, with an overall postseason record of 2–3, reaching the AFC Championship Game once.
 A journeyman quarterback who played on seven different teams, Testaverde holds several NFL records related to his longevity in the league, including the NFL record for having thrown a touchdown pass in 21 consecutive seasons, the most losses by a starting quarterback with 123, and throwing touchdown passes to an NFL record 70 different players (broken by Tom Brady in 2018).
-He also had one of the highest completion percentages in a single game during the regular season (at least 20 attempts) at 91.3% (21/23), in 1993 against the Los Angeles Rams.
+He had one of the highest completion percentages in a single game during the regular season (at least 20 attempts) at 91.3% (21/23), in 1993, against the Los Angeles Rams.
 Testaverde's one-time record has since been broken multiple times, with Drew Brees now holding the record at 96.7%.

 As a player, Testaverde was commended for his arm strength but criticized for his lack of mobility and tendency to commit turnovers.